What are Stakeholders?

-With that criteria in mind, it’s a good exercise to brainstorm a bit and see who might qualify.
-While there are some obvious candidates, opening the process up might uncover a few less obvious stakeholders.
+With those criteria in mind, it’s an excellent exercise to brainstorm a bit and see who might qualify.
+While there are some obvious candidates, opening the process up might uncover a few less apparent stakeholders.

-The first step is to ask around—whose opinion matters around here—as well as analyzing the org chart and understanding how decisions are made.
+The first step is to ask around—whose opinion matters around here—analyze the org chart and understand how decisions are made.
 But beyond those individuals whose stakeholder status is self-evident, there are usually others that require a bit more research and creative thinking to identify.
-The following actions may help uncover those additional significant parties:
+The following actions may help uncover those other significant parties:

-- Ask sales, account management and/or customer support which customers throw their weight around and have an outsized influence within the company.
+- Ask sales, account management, and customer support which customers throw their weight around and have an outsized influence within the company.

-- Talk to operations and delivery personnel and identify which third party partners and suppliers can significantly impact affairs and would benefit from being both informed of future plans and convinced that it’s to their benefit as well.
+- Talk to operations and the delivery personnel and identify which third-party partners and suppliers can significantly impact affairs and would benefit from being both informed of plans and convinced that it’s to their benefit as well.

 - Try to spot the squeaky wheels in the organization who—despite not having a rank to warrant automatic stakeholder status—can make enough trouble and disruptively drag their feet on things.

-- See who drives the narrative for the company’s messaging and could stymie a product launch’s success if they’re not fully convinced of its merits.
+- See who drives the narrative for the company’s messaging and could impede a product launch’s success if they’re not entirely convinced of its merits.

-- Identify any third-party organizations that can influence the product’s success, including any industry groups, regulatory agencies or standards bodies that might raise a fuss if the project runs afoul of their preferences and/or rules.
+- Identify any third-party organizations that can influence the product’s success, including any industry groups, regulatory agencies, or standards bodies that might raise a fuss if the project runs afoul of their preferences and rules.

-- Depending on the nature of the product, there may also be communities impacted by its introduction, as well as any changes in functionality or pricing models.
-Providing them with information and allowing community input could spell the difference between a successful launch, and vocal protests from the expected customer base.
+- Depending on the nature of the product, there may also be communities impacted by its introduction and any changes in functionality or pricing models.
+Providing them with information and allowing community input could spell the difference between a successful launch and vocal protests from the expected customer base.

 Stakeholders have varying levels of engagement and interest in any given product, regardless of their strategic importance in its success.
-There isn’t necessarily a direct relationship between those most engaged and those most critical either; a relatively minor stakeholder could be quite interested and active with a product while someone far more important might only occasionally chime in.
+There isn’t necessarily a direct relationship between those most engaged and those most critical either; a relatively minor stakeholder could be pretty interested and active with a product while someone far more critical might only occasionally chime in.

-Meanwhile, those stakeholders with lots of power but little engagement should get just enough information so they can make important decisions while not being overloaded with more updates than they need (although any requests they have should be promptly addressed).
+Meanwhile, those stakeholders with lots of power but little engagement should get just enough information to make crucial decisions while not being overloaded with more updates than they need (although any requests they have should be promptly addressed).
 And for those who are both relatively uninterested and not particularly powerful, occasional, general updates should be plenty as they don’t require much individual attention or personalized briefings on developments.

-Understanding the motivations for each stakeholder as well as considering what else is on their plate is useful for tailoring messages to each individual.
-Knowing their starting point and competing priorities makes it much easier to craft a compelling communication.
+Understanding the motivations for each stakeholder and considering what else is on their plate is helpful in tailoring messages to each individual.
+Knowing their starting point and competing priorities makes it much easier to craft compelling communication.

 How are Stakeholders Involved with Roadmaps?

 Stakeholders have plenty of good things to offer to the roadmapping process.
-They each have their own individual areas of expertise, career experiences, and anecdotal evidence from the market.
-Unfortunately, they also show up with their own biases, priorities, emotions, and opinions that may not be particularly universal in their nature or helpful to the process.
+They each have their areas of expertise, career experiences, and anecdotal evidence from the market.
+Unfortunately, they also show up with their own biases, priorities, emotions, and opinions that may not be particularly universal or helpful to the process.

-Instead of letting them loose on the endless list of potential features and enhancements that could be added to the product, the roadmap can provide a focal point and elevate the conversation to a more strategic level.
+Instead of letting them loose on the endless list of potential features and enhancements added to the product, the roadmap can provide a focal point and elevate the conversation to a more strategic level.
 This is where stakeholders should be residing anyway.
-It gets them out of worrying about specific line items, and instead allows them to take a big picture view of where things are heading; while channeling their enthusiasm to major themes instead of individual items.
+It gets them out of worrying about specific line items and instead allows them to take a big picture view of where things are heading; while channeling their enthusiasm to major themes instead of individual items.

-Something product managers have, that most stakeholders don’t possess, is relevant data to the product planning process.
+Something product managers have that most stakeholders don’t possess relevant data to the product planning process.
 Product managers should heavily lean into that when working with stakeholders.
 This not only indicates that product management isn’t just winging it or trusting their gut; it educates stakeholders so they can reach their own conclusions based on facts, not hunches.

 To effectively integrate stakeholders into product roadmapping, they should be engaged at every point in the process.
 During the planning phase, it’s best to make them aware of where things are heading and why.
-This is both a tone-setter for future discussions as well as an opportunity to get contradictual input early on.
+This is both a tone-setter for future discussions and an opportunity to get contradictual input early on.

-While the overall product strategy should drive the majority of prioritization, it’s still worthwhile to check in with each stakeholder to understand what’s most important to them.
-With this lens included in the prioritization process, product managers may spot some ignored trends or be able to throw stakeholders a bone by getting something important to them included a little earlier than originally planned.
+While the overall product strategy should drive most prioritization, it’s still worthwhile to check in with each stakeholder to understand what’s most important to them.
+With this lens included in the prioritization process, product managers may spot some ignored trends or throw stakeholders a bone by getting something vital to them included a little earlier than initially planned.